capt-farvez/capt-farvez/README.md

 # Hello ! 👋
+* Anowar Hossen Farvez
-I am Anowar Hossen Farvez, a student of Department of Computer Science and Engineering (CSE) at University of Asia Pacific at Dhaka, Bangladesh.
+* Studies B.Sc in Department of Computer Science and Engineering (CSE) at University of Asia Pacific.
+* Dhaka, Bangladesh.

 ## How to reach me :
 * Email    : farvez.capt@gmail.com